cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 # Scoop

-[Scoop](https://scoop.sh/) is a command-line installer for Windows that simplifies the process of installing, updating, and managing software.
+[Scoop](https://scoop.sh/) is a command-line package manager for Windows that simplifies the process of installing, updating, and managing software applications.
 It's the Windows' version of [homebrew](https://brew.sh/).

 Scoop is much better than the default Windows installer/uninstaller.